ytopt-team/ytopt/docs/tutorials/mpi-omp-xsbench/tutorial-mpi-omp-xsbench-const.md

-Tutorial: Autotune the hybrid MPI/OpenMP version of XSBench
+Tutorial: Autotune the hybrid MPI/OpenMP version of XSBench with constraints
 ===================

 This tutorial describes how to define autotuning problem and an evaluating method for autotuning ECP XSBench app.